-The Evidence Group is interested in all high quality and reliable research relevant to UKCCIS’s remit.
+The Evidence Group is interested in all high quality and reliable research relevant to UKCIS’s remit.
 In its first year (2010-11), it has focussed on identifying recent, UK based research regarding children’s, parents’ and offenders’ actions and experiences in relation to the internet.

 In coming months, it will cover evidence on technological change, safety tools and practices, and relevant research from other countries, as available.